 In the insurance world, a property that is rented for less than 30 days at a time is typically considered short-term.
 Short-term can also refer to a property in which the renter does not reside/live at the dwelling.
-Short-term rentals can be found on websites like HomeAway, VRBO, Airbnb, TripAdvisor, Vacasa, and many more.
+Short-term rentals can be found on websites like HomeAway®, Vrbo®, Airbnb®, TripAdvisor, Vacasa, and many more.
 Many traditional home insurance carriers have denied coverage on a claim if short-term renting was not disclosed by the insured, see Emily Richer Vs Travelers Insurance – July 2017

 Insurance is a three party transaction.
-There is the insured (you), the insurance agency (salesman/Proper), and the insurance company (underwriter).
+There is the insured (you), the insurance agency (Proper Insurance), and the insurance company (underwriter).
 The insurance company pays the claims.
-The Proper policy is underwritten by Lloyd’s of London which is AM Best’s rated A. Lloyd’s has an excellent reputation for claims paid and is considered premier in the industry.
-They are the founding company of insurance over 325 years ago.
+The Proper policy is underwritten by Lloyd’s of London and has a financial strength rating of A by AM Best.
+Lloyd’s has an excellent reputation for claims paid and is considered premier in the industry.
+They founded modern insurance over 325 years ago.

 All homeowner’s policies carry a “business activity exclusion”.
 In other words, any claim involving a “business activity” could rightfully be denied.

 Yes.
 More and more cities like Austin, Santa Barbara, New Orleans, Nashville, and Chicago are now requiring short-term rental owners to carry a business license and carry $1,000,000 in commercial liability.
-They are also putting in requirements for occupancy tax collection, like a hotel.
-None of these are requirements for a long-term lease rental.
+Communities are also putting in requirements for occupancy tax collection, like a hotel.
+None of these requirements exist for a long-term lease rental.

-Landlord policies also carry a “business activity” exclusion.
-Landlord policies are written for landlords, not business owners.
+Landlord policies carry a “business activity” exclusion.
+This is because these policies are written for landlords, not business owners.
 A long-term lease rental is not a business.
 Let’s use a liability example: A renter leases your home for six months.
 Two months later he/she “slips and falls” in the shower because there is soap scum built up on the tub floor.
 Does this liability fall on the landlord?
 No, of course not, it’s the tenant’s responsibility to keep a clean tub.
-Now, the same situation.
-A vacationer rents a home for a week.
+Now, the same scenario; a vacationer rents a home for a week.
 You better believe it’s the property owner’s responsibility to keep a clean tub.
 The vacationer assumed they were renting a clean/safe property.
 No different than a hotel.
 The liability falls on the property/business owner.

-You buy a business insurance policy.
+You purchase business insurance.
 The Proper Insurance policy is a business policy.
 It covers your business property (rental home/contents), business liability, and the business income it generates.

 Yes.
 There are no standard occupancy restrictions on a business policy.
-This means the property is insured while you stay there, friends or family, and of course paying guests.
+This means the property is insured while you stay there, friends/family, and of course paying guests.